ncatlab/nlab-content/pages/5/7/8/4/4875/content.md

 ## Examples

 The smallest nontrivial example is the space dual to the [[ring of dual numbers]].
-This is the point with "minimal infintiesimal thickening".
+This is the point with "minimal infinitesimal thickening".

 A class of examples are the spaces $\tilde D(n,r)$ of $r$-tuples of infinitesimal neighbours of the origin of $R^n$, that are each also infinitesimal neighbours of each other.
 Their Weil algebras of functions are a model for the degree $r$-[[differential form]]s.
 Details on this are at <a href="http://ncatlab.org/nlab/show/infinitesimal+object#SpacOfInfSimpl">spaces of infinitesimal k-simplices</a>.